the-machine-hall/nfsrb/README.md

    openssl: generating isakmpd/iked RSA key... done
    ssh-keygen: generating openssh keys... dsa ecdsa ed25519 rsa done
    ```
    > **NOTICE:** The key generation on the host comes in handy for slow target machines (e.g. SUN SPARCstation 10 or SPARCclassic) which need a considerable amount of time to create SSH keys.
-If your host OS is older than the target OS, you can still create the SSH key types that are available on your host OS.
+If your host OS is older than the target OS, or if it is NetBSD or GNU/Linux, you can still create the SSH key types that are available on your host OS.
 On first run the target machine will create the missing keys.

 ## License ##